George-W-H/TP/docs/source/index.rst

 .. note::

    This project is under active development.
-And iscurrently being edited
+And is currently being edited

 Contents
 --------